 For vast floodplain views to Mount Gunderbooka, check out Mount Talowla lookout, also known as Withawitha Iaana, in Toorale National Park and State Conservation Area, near Bourke.

+Mutawintji Visitor Centre is closed until further notice to protect the health and safety of our visitors and staff.
 The visitor centre is on your left as you enter the Mutawintji Park.
 It is unstaffed, but provides a general introduction to the park for visitors.
 It is also a good place to stop and get your bearings and use the facilities.

 Before you head to Paroo-Darling National Park, why not stop and spend a little while at the visitor centre.
 Pick up a map, read useful information about the park, and relax at the sheltered picnic areas before you start your journey.